-Dr. Chaitanya Giri is the Gateway House Fellow of Space and Ocean Studies Programme.
-His present research focuses aquapolitics and astropolitics, the new-age techno-geostrategy, the space and marine industrial complex, and the science of space exploration.
+Dr. Chaitanya Giri is the former Gateway House Fellow of Space and Ocean Studies Programme.
 Prior to Gateway House, Dr. Giri has worked as planetary and astromaterials scientist for nearly a decade.
 He was affiliated to the Earth-Life Science Institute at Tokyo Institute of Technology, the Geophysical Laboratory at Carnegie Institution for Science, and the NASA Goddard Space Flight Center as an ELSI Origins Network Fellow.
 He was earlier an International Max Planck Research Fellow at the Max Planck Institute for Solar System Research in Germany and the University of Nice in France.
 Dr. Giri was also a scientific crew member of the European Space Agency’s Rosetta mission to comet 67P/Churyumov-Gerasimenko.
 He is a recipient of several fellowships and awards, including the 2014 Dieter Rampacher Prize of the Max Planck Society for the Advancement of the Science, Germany and the 2016-2018 ELSI Origins Network Fellowship by the John Templeton Foundation, USA to name a few.

 Geo- and Space Strategy, Technology Forecasting, Space Exploration, Space Advocacy, Science

 Last modified: November 11, 2021

 India is the second largest emitter of methane in the world.
 But methane-cracking has enormous economic potential.
 It can help India become a high-technology manufacturing powerhouse by producing a steady supply of methane-derived, advanced carbon materials and hydrogen-energized transportation